Kehvarl/roguelikedev-2021/README.md

 #### Basic Monster AI
 Now we make our enemies do stuff!
 * To start with we need some features built into our entity class.
 Specifically a move-towards method that will handle pathfinding, and a distance-to that will see how far we are from a goal.
+* Next we update our AI's "take-turn" method to move towards the player, and try to attack if the enemy is close enough to a target.
+* Finally we update our Game-Tick to feed all the essential data to Take-Turn.
+* Running the game now, we see our enemies give chase!
+Though, with their simplistic movement, they can get stuck easily.